nishasingh-49/complimenting-chrome-extension/README.md

 # complimenting chrome extension
-Sends a nice compliment every hour or reminds you to drink water.
+Sends a nice compliment every hour or reminds you to drink water. <br>
-  Great for your mental health!!
+  Great for your mental health <3